mui/material-ui/docs/pages/careers/developer-advocate.md

 In our [last developer survey](https://mui.com/blog/2021-developer-survey-results/#what-else-can-we-do-to-improve-mui-for-you), we learned that we have a long way to go in helping developers to be successful with our technology.
 We have underinvested in this area for too long.
-Your missing will be to lead the developer experience effort at MUI.
+Your mission will be to lead the developer experience effort at MUI.
 We are looking for someone who can contribute to the following outcomes:

-- Create excitement in the React community about the product roadmap.
+- Get the React community excited about our product's roadmap
 - Improve the overall developer experience, resulting in better NPS & CSAT scores, through learning content, documentation improvements, integration with other frameworks, etc.
-- Amplify the needs of the community so the product direction aims at what people need the most.
+- Focus on the community's needs ensuring the product direction is covering them.

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

 ## About the role

-We are looking for an experienced React developer to join us as a Developer Advocate to help the developers build slick UI at a speed they never experienced before, with the MUI's open-source projects.
+We are looking for an experienced React engineer to join us as a Developer Advocate to help developers build slick UI at a speed they have never experienced with MUI's open-source projects.

 ### Why this is interesting